Overview of the identity provider SSO flow

 PingFederate verifies the reference value (ABC) and returns the user-session attributes, including values from tracked HTTP parameters, to the IdP application.

-For a list of all possible user-session attributes, see the IdpAuthenticationAdapterV2 section of the PingFederate Javadocs at
+You can find a list of all possible user-session attributes in the IdpAuthenticationAdapterV2 section of the PingFederate Javadocs at

 <pf_install>/PingFederate/sdk/doc/index.html